mike-weiner/display-event-locations-tec/README.md

 ### I am having issues with the tooltip not showing the venue name and/or address with events created with the block editor.
 Why?

 As great as the block editor is it can cause issues, sometimes.
 For events that you create with the block editor, make sure a venue or location is set for each event!
 Sometimes locations are removed from the event.
-If any issues persit, [let us know](https://wordpress.org/support/plugin/display-event-locations-tec/) and we will take a look under the hood!
+If any issues persist, [let us know](https://wordpress.org/support/plugin/display-event-locations-tec/) and we will take a look under the hood!

 ## Screenshots